Week 2How Meditation Works

-In Week 1 we developed a clear idea of what meditation is and explored a few simple techniques for relaxing the body and calming the mind.
-In this lesson we’ll look at how meditation actually works.
+In Week 1 we defined meditation.
+We also explored some simple techniques for relaxing the body and calming the mind — through movement, touch and regulation of the breath.
+In this lesson, we’ll look at how meditation works.

 The “Normal” Mind